 - Have GREAT audio quality!
 You're competing with a ton of other podcasts out there.
 Make sure your podcast sounds as good as the rest of them.
 Don't lose listeners because you're lazy with recording/editing!

 Ready to become a podcasting pro?

-Hire Hypable Impact to receive the help you're looking for.
-Andrew Sims, who's been podcasting since 2005, will listen to your show and offer tips.
+Hire Andrew to receive the help you're looking for.
+He's been podcasting since 2005, and will listen to your show and offer tips.
 If you don't have a podcast yet, he'll train you and get your production up and running.
-Let us take all the hard work out of podcasting!
+Editing services are also available.
+Let him take all the hard work out of podcasting!